-A student who fails to earn a cumulative 3.0 GPA after two consecutive semesters following suspension will be expelled from the Graduate School.
-The student may submit an appeal to the Office of Academic Affairs if there are compelling reasons or documentation to support extenuating circumstances that affected academic performance.
+A student who fails to earn a cumulative 3.0 GPA after readmission following a suspension will be expelled from the Graduate School.
+The student may submit an appeal to the Office of Academic Affairs, if they have compelling reasons or documentation to support extenuating circumstances that affected their academic performance.
+A student who is expelled from a program is ineligible for readmission to the program from which they were expelled.